Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 At this point in a real machine learning workflow, you should closely inspect the spectra you have for each class.
 Do they make sense?
 Are there some spectra that look weird?
 You should re-evaluate your data to make sure that the assigned labels are true.
 This is a very important step

 As you will know, not all of the wavelengths in the data are of equal quality, some will be degraded by atmospheric water absorption features or other factors.
 We should remove the bands from the analysis that we are not confident of.
-Probably the best way to do this is to use the uncertainties provided along with the reflectance files.
 We will simply use some prior knowledge to screen out the worst bands.

 wavelengths_to_drop = dsp.wavelength.where(